jodonnell-broadsoft/AngularTestStarter/README.md

 AngularTodo
 ===========

-An app to test out basic AJS along with Jasmine 2.0, Karma 0.12, Karma-Jasmine 0.2.2 and Travis
+An app to test out basic AJS along with Jasmine 2.0, Karma 0.12, Karma-Jasmine 0.2.2 and Travis.

+This project started with a great post at http://andyshora.com/unit-testing-best-practices-angularjs.html

+This is how to set up your machine with this testing framework.

 ```
 How to get testing working for JS and AJS